Maximizing Cash Flow for Small Businesses: The Power of Current Ratio

 Conversely, current liabilities encompass obligations your business needs to settle within the next 12 months.
 Common examples of current liabilities include:

-3. Other Payables: This category may include various obligations, such as sales tax payments due next year.
+- Other Payables: This category encompasses various obligations, including sales tax payments due next year.

 Evaluating Your Current Ratio